0src/SPlotter/README.md

 ## XPlotter

 You might prefer the [original software](https://github.com/Blagodarenko/XPlotter) this is based on if you don't specifically need SPlotter for the repeating functionality which XPlotter doesn't have.
+Please be aware that XPlotter is only AVX1.